Sandarbh05/eWallet_Prototype-Figma-/README.md

 # FlowIN — E‑Wallet Application (Figma) — Full README

 > This document collects every page, style, component, and design decision you provided for the FlowIN e‑wallet Figma project.
-It's intentionally exhaustive — copy everything from here into your repository or presentation.

 ---

 ## Table of Contents